|Weight||88kg (13st 12lb)|

 Christian, who lives in Ascot, was a schoolboy Sevens star at Wellington College before turning professional with Northampton Saints and spending the 2010-11 season with Leeds Carnegie, where he appeared in 11 first team games.
 He scored 16 points on his Aviva Premiership debut at Gloucester and was on a dual registration for Doncaster Knights in the Greene King IPA Championship.

 He represented Wales U16 and U18, playing alongside senior internationals such as Scott Williams and Kristian Phillips.
-Last season he played in seven of the nine tournaments – on the Gold Coast and at Wellington, the USA, Hong Kong, Japan, Glasgow and London – for England and scored 15 tries as well as landing 70 conversions and two penalty goals.
-Last June, he appeared in the RWC Sevens in Moscow, contributed a try with the first play of the quarter-final against Australia and kicked three conversions to guide England to a 21-17 win.
+In 2012-13, he played in seven of the nine tournaments – on the Gold Coast and at Wellington, the USA, Hong Kong, Japan, Glasgow and London – for England and scored 15 tries as well as landing 70 conversions and two penalty goals.
+In June last year, he appeared in the RWC Sevens in Moscow, contributed a try with the first play of the quarter-final against Australia and kicked three conversions to guide England to a 21-17 win.